Edith Hern Fossett

-Edith Hern Fossett (1787–1854) was an African American chef who for much of her life was a slave for Thomas Jefferson before being freed.
+Edith Hern Fossett (1787–1854) was an African American chef who for much of her life was enslaved by Thomas Jefferson before being freed.
 Three generations of her family, the Herns, worked in Jefferson's fields, performed domestic and leadership duties, and made tools.
 Like Hern, they also took care of children.
 She cared for Harriet Hemings, the daughter of Sally Hemings, at Thomas Jefferson's Monticello plantation when she was a girl.

 Hern worked as a cook for President Jefferson at the President's House, now called the White House, with her sister-in-law Fanny Gillette Hern beginning in 1802.
 They learned to cook French cuisine from Honoré Julien, a French chef.
 Three of her children with Joseph Fossett were born during her tenure at the President's House.
 They stayed with her until 1809, the end of Jefferson's second term.
 While she worked in Washington, D.C., she did not receive a salary, but she earned a two-dollar a month gratuity.

 When Hern returned to Monticello, she became the chief cook.
 She had access to a modern kitchen for its time, which allowed her to cook up to eight items on individually controlled burners, using up to 60 copperware pans and relying on the best tall clock in the house for timing.
 Her ingredients were freshly gathered from the plantation fields or its ancillary operations, such as the brewery.
 Every day, she created sumptuous meals—with multiple meat, vegetable, and dessert dishes—for 12 to 25 people a time.

 Hern had ten children with her common-law husband, Joseph Fossett.
 The son of Mary Hemings, he lived at Monticello as a child and worked his way up from a nail-maker to chief blacksmith.
 Although Joseph Fossett was freed through Jefferson's will, Edith and nine of their ten children were put up for auction in 1827.
 One of their children had already been given away to Thomas Jefferson Randolph, Jefferson's grandson.
 Joseph was able to arrange for the purchase of Edith and two children in 1827 and more family members in 1837.
 That year, Joseph made a statement listing the family members, including Edith, who were emancipated and manumitted.
 Joseph and Edith moved to Ohio about 1837 and settled in Cincinnati in 1843.
 Most of Joseph and Edith's children were with them before they died in 1858 and 1854, respectively.